9 Snuggly Sex Positions for When It's Cold Outside

-With the massive snowstorm Grayson unleashing a brutal chill along the east coast, most of us are hopefully spending a lot of time indoors, hot water bottles in hand.
-"Bomb cyclone" aside, though, you’d be forgiven for feeling like winter itself isn’t exactly the sexiest season of the year (perpetually chapped lips, anyone?).
+Oh the weather outside is frightful, so most of us are hopefully spending a lot of time indoors with hot water bottles to hand.
+Miserable dreary January aside, though, you’d be forgiven for feeling like winter itself isn’t exactly the sexiest season of the year (perpetually chapped lips, anyone?).

 The good news is, being holed up indoors arguably gives you and your partner plenty of opportunity to have mega hot sex (literally).
 We’re not saying you should feel compelled to go to town on your chilly tiled kitchen floor, but there’s something to be said about some extra body heat in the bleak mid-winter — with the right positions, that is.